tushar-patil-1109/GridBill/README.md

 ## ▶️ How to Run the Project (NetBeans)

-- Download or clone the repository
+- 1.Download or clone the repository
-- Open NetBeans IDE
+- 2.Open NetBeans IDE
-- Click File → Open Project
+- 3.Click File → Open Project
-- Select the Employee-Management-System folder
+- 4.Select the Employee-Management-System folder
-- Configure MySQL database
+- 5.Configure MySQL database
-- Run Splash.java or Login.java
+- 6.Run Splash.java or Login.java

 ---